 Affordable Zanzibar Holiday

-If delving beneath the waves really isn’t for you, then be sure to treat yourself to a dhow trip instead.
-Group excursions start at around $25 a head, but for a bit more you can hire the entire vessel for the day.
+If delving beneath the waves isn’t for you, then treat yourself to a dhow trip instead.
+Group excursions start at around $25 a head, but for a bit more, you can hire the entire vessel for the day.

-March to May is the low (rainy) season on Zanzibar and while some resorts close, others offer good deals.
+- March to May is the low (rainy) season on Zanzibar, and while some resorts close, others offer good deals.
 It’s always worth asking, even if not advertised – you never know what you might get.
-Good mid-range accommodation can come in at anything from $50 to $150 a double room, depending mostly on beach access and views.
-Prime beachfront will always incur a premium and there are some excellent reasonably-priced bungalows and villas if you’re prepared to walk a bit to the beach.
+Good mid-range accommodation can come in at anything from $50 to $150 for a double room, depending mostly on beach access and views.
+Prime beachfront will always incur a premium, and there are some excellent reasonably-priced bungalows and villas if you’re prepared to walk a bit to the beach.
 All good mid-range resorts include breakfast in the bill, with guests free to get their other meals at restaurants elsewhere.
 A good seafood dinner will be $15 to $20 with drinks, while street vendors and the more low-key spots serve snacks and meals for between $5 and $10.